alexis900/x265_convert_script/README.md

     ./convert_x265.sh --dir /path/to/custom/directory
     ```

-3. Display the version of the script using the `--version` argument:
+3. Specify a single file to process using the `--file` argument:
     ```bash
+    ./convert_x265.sh --file /path/to/file
+    ```

+4. Display the version of the script using the `--version` argument:
+    ```bash
     ./convert_x265.sh --version
     ```

-4. Display help information using the `--help` argument:
+5. Display help information using the `--help` argument:
     ```bash
     ./convert_x265.sh --help
     ```